chrisamiller/readDepth/README.md

 samtools view -F 4 myfile.bam | awk 'OFS="\t"{print $3,$4-1,$4}' >myfile.bed

-- What is the entrypoints file need to look like?
+- What should the entrypoints file contain?
 The entrypoints file is a tab-delimited file with each chromosome name, it's length, and it's ploidy.
 An example file for hg19 human male is here: https://xfer.genome.wustl.edu/gxfer1/project/cancer-genomics/readDepth/entrypoints.hg19.male